Pejman712/dbotDynamicPCDRemoval/README.md

 # Dynamic Point Cloud Removal in PCD

-Funded by DigiTally Project this reprostory aims to assist students with projects related to point cloudd.
+Funded by DigiTally Project this reprostory aims to assist students with projects related to point cloud.

 ## Table of Contents